ng-dnd/ng-dnd/docs/sortable/spec.md

        `item.hover.listId`

-The previews can be anywhere; it is the transit elements that must move, because they carry the `ssRender` directives that can produce further reordering, and if those directives are out of order, your sortable won't make sense.
+The previews can be anywhere; it is the transit elements that must move, because they carry the `dndSortableRender` directives that can produce further reordering, and if those directives are out of order, your sortable won't make sense.